samarthags/MyWebSam/README.md

 🌍 Live Demo

-Try it live at mywebsam.site – create your personal link in seconds.
+Try it live at https://mywebsam.site – create your personal link in seconds.

 ---